uditswaroopa/bluebirds/README.md

  - To add assets folder name could be anything but we have to mention that in
  - To pass screen width use MediaQuery.of(context).size.width
+ - For adding assets editing pubspec.yml is mandatory to make things work!
+ - Elevation was used
+ - lastly , SizedBox widget was used to set the height and width specified by the parent constraints